wisetwo/react-require-todos/README.md

 Todo application demo implemented by using react for rendering, requirejs as module loader, directorjs for url routing, and babel for jsx precompiling.

 ## Install and start
-Fistly install necessary packages via npm:
+Firstly install necessary packages via npm:

     npm install
-And we presume that you have installed gulp, babel, babel-cli, bower, express, etc, gloabally.
+And we presume that you have installed gulp, babel, babel-cli, bower, express, etc, globally.
 If not you should install them with the "npm install -g" prefix.

 To complile the jsx files and do other building work, use: